 Supplying “water can also be an energy-intensive task,” the EIA adds.
 Fossil fuel-powered modern irrigation has limited our reliance on nature to rain water down on crops.
 Today, the electricity to power water pumps, filtration, and treatment systems, is inexpensive and abundant, thanks to coal- and natural gas-fired central power stations; while more rural settings can depend upon water pumps powered by diesel or propane generators.
 This ability to pump water vast distances created the opportunity for a wider variety of cropping alternatives, reduces frost damage, and has led to higher yields with increased drought protection.

-The reason you nor I have any tragic memories of U.S. drought-related famines is because there haven’t been any.
+The reason you nor I have any tragic memories of U.S. drought-related famines is because there haven’t been any during our lifetimes.
 This happy reality owes more to a single coal miner than to Bill McKibben’s entire 350.org organization.

 Reducing fossil fuel consumption by 95 percent, Epstein concluded, would starve the modern mechanized agricultural industry of the energy necessary to continue its work producing affordable, abundant food—the consequence of which would be massive human malnourishment and starvation.